ixc/ixc-django-docker/docs/rationale.rst

 * Compress CSS, JavaScript, Less, Sass, etc. offline, so each container in a multi-node configuration has immediate access to all compressed assets.

-  In-request compression does not work in a multi-node configuration, because the container doing the compression may not be the one that receives the request for compressed assets.
+  In-request compression does not work in a multi-node configuration, without a shared persistent volume, because the container doing the compression may not be the one that receives the request for compressed assets.

 * Use host names instead of ``localhost`` for services, e.g. ElasticSearch, PostgreSQL, Redis, etc.